Insurance Clauses in Contracts: A Comprehensive Guide

 Do independent contractors need to carry the same insurance as employees?

 The insurance requirements for independent contractors are set by contract, not by the same legal framework as employee coverage.
 Independent contractors do not have workers' compensation coverage through the client's policy (as employees do) and must carry their own coverage if required.
 Most commercial contracts with independent contractors require the contractor to carry their own CGL, professional liability, and cyber liability — and workers' compensation if the contractor has employees.
 The client requires this because the contractor's work is not covered by the client's own liability policies for work-related incidents.
 One practical exception: owner-controlled insurance programs (OCIPs) in construction provide project-wide coverage that includes subcontractors and independent contractors on the project.
+If you are working under an OCIP, the general contractor's insurance program may satisfy some or all of your coverage requirements — confirm this with the project's insurance administrator before purchasing redundant coverage.

 What is the difference between occurrence-based and claims-made insurance policies?